What Is a cURL Command and How to Use It

 Over here text=Hello is the POST request parameter.
 This behavior would be similar to HTML forms.

 You can also specify multiple HTTP methods in a single cURL command.
-Do this by using –next option, like this:
+Do this by using –next option:

 curl –data “text=Hello” https://myDomain.com/firstPage.jsp --next https://myDomain.com/displayResult.jsp